 $3150 for the bike

 Over $4000 if you want electric motor assistance

 Plenty of hills in Brisbane

-Extreme summer heat (could make a shade for the kids though)
+Extreme summer heat (can buy a shade for the kids though)

-Our family owns a car which this bike will not replace, nor will trips by cargo bike replace trips by car.
-So cost savings are not a selling point.
-However, even if car trips were being replaced by trips by cargo bike, the savings would be minimal since the marginal cost of a car trip is quite low.
+Our family owns a car which this bike will not replace.
+Nor will trips by cargo bike replace trips by car.
+So cost savings for the same types of trips taken by car is not the main selling point.

 Bike trailers seem to offer similar versatility, but to me they appear very impractical in terms of loading, parking, visibility in traffic, but also in terms of the ability to communicate with the kids while riding.
 You also need a pretty decent bike to go with the trailer as well.

 The big question in terms of the economic benefit of owning such a premium bike rests on its resale value.
 A bike worth $3000 has a lot of value to lose, but if it maintains value, then the actual costs of owning a cargo bike for, say 5-7 years while the kids are young, could be a lot less.
 Let's say you can sell the bike for $2000 after 5 years.
 That seems a pretty reasonable guess.
 The cost of ownership is then around $1000 in total over 5 years, or $250 a year.
 Add in a new tyre or two, a service or two at the local bike shop and you might get up to $300 a year.
 To me looking at it this way I can see gains in terms of marginal utility (the sheer fun and practicality of owning a bike) that far outweigh this marginal cost.